 Who says you can’t go into business with family?

 In any relationship that dares crossing over to business, there seems to be more risk than there is profit.
-But some partnerships prove that to champion this daring industry, one needs trust and professionalism in order to emerge successful in the entirely different worlds of married life and business venture.
+But some partnerships prove that to knock out competitors in this industry and remain happy at home, you need trust, professionalism and enormous amounts of determination.

 Sunny Side Group owners Nowie and Odette Potenciano are known for how they value their staff above all else.
-When Boracay underwent rehabilitation last year, they made sure to leave no one behind despite the restaurant closures leaving them financially crippled.
-Though the Potencianos knew that they would be saving a lot if they didn’t provide temporary employment for their staff, it wouldn’t make them happy.
+When Boracay underwent rehabilitation last year, they made sure to leave no one behind despite the financially crippling impact of the closures.
+Though the Potencianos knew that they could save more if they didn’t provide temporary employment for their staff, it wouldn’t make them happy.

-They were on a vacation in Boracay in 2005 when they first realized the need for a place for good ice cream.
-As they both especially like anything sweet, they began with a franchise of Fruits and Ice-Cream which they then expanded to other areas in the country.
-Soon enough Fling Frozen Yoghurt was added and then came their own brand of ice cream-filled mochi which they called Mochiko.
+They were on vacation in Boracay in 2005 when they first realized the need for good ice cream place.
+As they both especially borrow a love for anything sweet, they began with a franchise of Fruits and Ice-Cream, which they eventually expanded around the country.
+Soon enough Fling Frozen Yoghurt was added and then came their own brand of ice cream-filled mochi called Mochiko.

-Currently, they have The Sunny Side Café, Spicebird and Supermagic Burgers in Boracay where they serve the 95 percent of tourists that make up the majority of their customers.
-Their wide selection of all-day breakfast, barbecue, burgers and of course, desserts made their name known not just on the island but all over the country.
-Popo Teahouse and Coco Mama are also among their homegrown brands.
+On their portfolio, they have The Sunny Side Café, Spicebird and Supermagic Burgers in Boracay where they serve the 95 percent of tourists that make up majority of their customers.
+Their wide selection of all-day breakfast, barbecue, burgers and desserts has reimagined what it means to market your brand today.

-The former New York-based chefs brought their concept Made Nice Supper Club in the Philippines in 2016, a business they formed with Jack’s college friends before he came back to the country.
-Now simply Made Nice, they’ve distanced themselves from the (too) experimental ideas they’ve thrown in for the sake of making their food impressive—in turn coming up with a menu intended for casual fine dining and Western-Asian flavors.
+The former New York-based chefs brought their concept Made Nice Supper Club to the Philippines in 2016, a business they formed with Jack’s college friends before returning to the country.
+Now simply Made Nice, they’ve distanced themselves from the (too) experimental ideas they’ve thrown in for the sake of making their food impressive and instead turning to a more casual fine dining menu with Western-Asian flavors.
 At their new Rockwell location, they decided to “grow up” and become the familiar Made Nice.
 From serving “whatever the hell they wanted,” they’ve now learned to combine an inspiring narrative with food that would resonate with customers in the long run.

 Subscribe to our weekly newsletter to receive all the tools and solutions entrepreneurs need to stay updated on the latest news in the industry